AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

    >[!NOTE]
    >
    >* At least 3 characters are required in omnisearch for search suggestions to appear.
-   >* When you search the terms `mountain` or `biking` then omnisearch provides the search results with the text `mountain` AND `biking` in their metadata fields.
-Otherwise, the behavior is OR in case of Smart Tags which means the results with `mountain` OR `biking` in their respective smart tags are retrieved.
+   >* When you search for `mountain biking`, omnisearch returns all assets in the search results that have both `mountain` and `biking` available in the metadata fields.
+For example, `mountain` in the `Title` field and `biking` in the `Description` field.
+Both the terms must be available in the metadata fields to display in the search results.
+However, omnisearch returns the asset in the search results even if only one of the two terms is available in Smart Tags metadata field.
+For example, if an asset contains `mountain` as one of the Smart Tags and does not contain `biking` in any other metadata field and you search for `mountain biking`, omnisearch still returns the asset in the search results.

 1. Select from the related suggestions that appear in the drop-down list to quickly access relevant assets.